 How Meg made her money

 Here is The Guardian’s Review of Meg’s ‘easy-to-write’ bestseller back in 2004, which you may find instructive and illuminating.

-I have marked up in bold the elements which may have contributed to its success, and those of you on The Classic Course with us will recognise the three key components of a ‘classic’ – immersion (voice), magic, and life and death stakes:
+I have marked up in bold the elements which may have contributed to its success, and those of you on The Classic Class with us will recognise the three key components of a ‘classic’ – immersion (voice), magic, and life and death stakes: